If you don’t know already breathing exercises are a great way to relax the mind and the body and even help to reduce feelings of stress and anxiety.

 There are lots of different breathing exercises that over time I’ll share here in this journal.
 When practiced and incorporated into our daily routine they help to manage stress and improve general health and wellbeing.

 This first breathing exercise is aimed at encouraging the practice of becoming aware of your own breathing pattern and practicing abdominal breathing.
 This is a simple deep breathing exercise that relaxes the body and mind at the same time.
 My suggestion is that you pick a time of day that works best for you when you’re able to take 5-10 minutes for yourself.
-Yep, just a few minutes at a time when your not going to be disturbed.
+Yep, just a few minutes at a time when you’re not going to be disturbed.
 Diary it into your schedule so you don’t miss it or end up doing something else instead.
 By incorporating a relaxing breathing exercise into your daily routine and making time just for yourself you’ll start to notice the benefits immediately.
 This is a great habit to get into.

 Find somewhere to sit so you’re comfortable and ready to relax but not fall asleep.